-- o they adversely affect supply mix by causing us to rely on more expensive purchased water - o they adversely affect operating costs - o they may result in an increase in capital expenditures for building pipelines to connect to alternative sources of supplies and reservoirs and other facilities to conserve or reclaim water
+- they adversely affect supply mix by causing the Company to rely on more expensive purchased water - they adversely affect operating costs - they may result in an increase in capital expenditures for building pipelines to connect to alternative sources of supplies and reservoirs and other facilities to conserve or reclaim water

 We may be able to recover increased operating and construction costs for our regulated systems through the ratemaking process.
-We may also be able to recover certain of these costs under the terms of our contractual agreements with municipalities.
+The Company may also be able to recover certain of these costs under the terms of our contractual agreements with municipalities.